 So why anime?
 I guess this is as good a time as any to break out listicle format.
 But don’t worry, it’s not like I’m going to call this post “The Top 5 Reasons I Love Anime (Number 4 Will Blow Your Mind)” or anything.
 Continue reading “Bugshrugs: So Why Anime, Then?”

 Buggy, Tom, Chris, and Maduin return once again to cover the first part of one of their favorite seasons of Digimon.
 You probably shouldn’t listen to this episode, though.
 Like, seriously.
 It’s really horrible and depraved, even by our standards.
 Unless you want to hear us talk about pegging, fisting, and furry loli yuri as we discuss a show aimed at kids.
 But hey, momentai!
 Saying momentai means we’re off the hook, right?
-Continue reading “Digicast Episode 7: Digimon Tamers, Part 1”
+Continue reading “Digicast Episode 7: The Horny Episode (Tamers Part 1)”